- Long-lasting and easy to use

 Concrete Slotted Posts for use with Fencing Panels and Trellis

 You can fit panel security brackets to stop the panels from being lifted out for extra peace of mind.

-The posts are finished off with a four-way weathered (Pyramid) post top.
+Each post has a four-way weathered (Pyramid) top.

 If the fence line is on a slope, you need to order longer posts so that the panels can step down the slope.

-Concrete posts are normally dug into the ground and the post secured with either a dry mix made up with ballast and cement (about 7 to 1 mix with no extra water added) rammed up around the post or postmix (follow directions on the bag).
+Concrete posts are generally dug into the ground and secured with either a dry mix made up of ballast and cement (about 7 to 1 mix with no extra water added) rammed up around the post or postmix (follow directions on the bag).

-The amount of each that will be required will depend on the size and depth of the hole.
-Try to keep the hole diameter fairly tight around the post, 200 to 250mm (8″ to 10″) is good.
-Generally, for any fence height, the hole should be a minimum of 600mm (2′) deep.
-For fence heights over 1.5m, we recommend that a longer post is used and the hole depth is increased to a minimum of 750mm (2′ 6″).
+The amount of each required will depend on the size and depth of the hole.
+Try to keep the hole diameter reasonably tight around the post; 200 to 250mm (8″ to 10″) is good.
+Generally, the hole should be a minimum of 600mm (2′) deep for any fence height.
+For fence heights over 1.5m, we recommend using a longer post and the hole depth is increased to a minimum of 750mm (2′ 6″).